What should you look for in a truck tracking provider?

 Quality of Location Tracking

 Monitor the exact location of all your assets, personnel, and various equipment.
-Be sure to ask how accurate – and how often - the truck tracking provider’s location tracking is updated.
+Be sure to ask how accurate – and how often - the GPS truck tracker provider’s location tracking is updated.
 The ability to accurately locate assets in real-time allows trucking fleet operators to monitor more than just location.
 Pinpoint location data can lead to informed decisions that ultimately can minimize fuel costs, improve productivity, predict maintenance repairs and understand time on site.

 Customer Support Availability

 When purchasing truck tracking software it is important to find a partner that will support your efforts to optimize fleet performance.
 Not all GPS truck tracking providers offer the same customer services.
 How will the provider assist you and your employees in learning the nuances of the new system?
 Are their training services live and on-demand so your staff can learn at their convenience?
 What kind of customer support do they provide to ensure any issues are resolved as quickly as possible?
 Does the provider have a history in the trucking space and experience to consult you on any fleet management issues that may arrive?
 Look for a provider that can offer 24/7 bilingual customer support seven days a week.
 A good software provider has role-based support and training services so that your drivers or administrators are getting help from someone who knows this ins and outs of their roles specifically.

 Whether you need a plug-and-play device to begin tracking your trucks instantly or a tamper resistant, commercial-grade hard-wired device that is professionally installed on your schedule, a truck tracking system provider should understand that you need to keep your fleet moving and make the installation process work wherever your trucks are.

 Truck tracking can track a variety of medium-to-heavy-duty assets, buses, cargo vans, specialty trucks for dumping and cementing and much more.